-The Oak Leaf Trail (a.k.a. the Old-76 Bike Tour) is the jewel in the crown of Milwaukee County's extensive trail system.
-The nearly 100-mile trail meanders in and around the city of Milwaukee on a changing terrain of flat rural plains and hilly city streets.
+Oak Leaf Trail is the jewel in the crown of Milwaukee County's extensive trail system.
+The trail meanders more than 100 miles in and around the city of Milwaukee on a changing terrain of flat rural plains and hilly city streets.
 Nearly a quarter of the trail hugs the beautiful shores of Lake Michigan.

 The trail is mostly smooth asphalt, with dozens of easily accessed connections that take you just about anywhere in the Milwaukee Metro Area.
 Three miles of the trail follow the route of an old Chicago and North Western line that was part of the railroad company's long-distance passenger service to Denver, Colorado and the California coast.
 The railroad's penchant for purchasing much of its equipment second-hand earned it the nickname "The Cheap and Nothing Wasted."
 The balance of the trail is made up of parkways and city streets, as well as another 3 miles open on a former Union Pacific corridor.

 The Oak Leaf Trail has more than 22 access points in and around the Milwaukee Metro Area.
 In the more remote areas, particularly at dusk, you may spot a coyote or two.
 Coyotes are common but are wild animals, so keep your distance and keep your pets close and on a leash.
 Talking loudly will easily scare coyotes away.